-The Political Science Program in the Directorate for Social, Behavioral and Economic Sciences expects to make two awards for the 2020 Presidential election cycle with the award to run from fiscal years 2018 to 2021.
-We anticipate that NSF will make two awards totaling no more than \$11.5 million over four years.
-One will be for the traditional face-to-face survey.
-The second will be for a web-based survey.
-While these will be independent awards, the two awardees will be expected to work closely together.
-The expected start date is July 2018.
+The Accountable Institutions and Behavior Program in the Directorate for Social, Behavioral and Economic Sciences expects to make one or two awards for the 2024 American National Election Study (ANES), with the award to run from fiscal years 2022 to 2025.
+We anticipate that the ANES funding will total no more than \$14 million over four years, whether it is one or two awards.
+The expected starting date is July 2022.